 Aeration works by making holes in the lawn by either “spiking” it or “coring” it.
 Before we get to methods, first discover why aeration is a crucial part of lawn maintenance.
 Lawn aeration:

 - Enables water to better soak the soil and root system

 - Allows oxygen to reach the roots, helping the soil “breathe”

 - Loosens compacted soil, letting the root system grow

 - Helps organic nutrients access the root system

-As for methods, the most effective for lawn aeration is, hands down, “coring” the soil, which actually extracts plugs of soil from the ground.
-Avoid any kind of spiking method (especially using spiked shoes), as this just compacts soil more by pushing it in instead of removing it.
+As for methods, the most effective for lawn aeration, hands down, is “coring” the soil, which extracts plugs of soil from the ground.
+Avoid using any spiking methods (especially spiked shoes), as this compacts soil more by pushing it in instead of removing it.

 - As you aerate, beware of puncturing shallow sprinkler lines.

-- Afterwards, leave the core plugs on the grass–they will help break down thatch.
-Let them dry out and either rake them into the grass or just wait until you mow again to break them up.
+- Afterward, leave the core plugs on the grass–they will help break down thatch.
+Let them dry out and rake them into the grass or just wait until you mow again to break them up.